dniel/blogr-pve/README.md

 #### To install a new lxc container
 * create a Debian 8 LXC container.
 * Name the container app-, front- or db- dependening of the role you want for the new container.
+* Assign correct virtual network device depending on which vlan you want your container.
+* Assign vlan tag to network device (dmz=2 or intra=3)
 * Configure hieradata in this module for the new container
 * Login to the new container, clone this repo and run apply.sh in the root folder.